ElazarK/content-docs/playbooks/PAN-OS_Query_Logs_For_Indicators.md

-Queries the following PAN-OS log types: traffic, threat, url, data-filtering and wildfire.
-The playbook accepts inputs such as IP addresses, hash, and url.
+Queries the following PAN-OS log types: traffic, threat, URL, data-filtering and wildfire.
+The playbook accepts inputs such as IP addresses, hash, and URL.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.